Orthogonal trajectory

-In mathematics an orthogonal trajectory is a curve, which intersects any curve of a given pencil of (planar) curves orthogonally.
+In mathematics, an orthogonal trajectory is a curve which intersects any curve of a given pencil of (planar) curves orthogonally.

 For example, the orthogonal trajectories of a pencil of concentric circles are the lines through their common center (see diagram).

 Suitable methods for the determination of orthogonal trajectories are provided by solving differential equations.
 The standard method establishes a first order ordinary differential equation and solves it by separation of variables.
 Both steps may be difficult or even impossible.
 In such cases one has to apply numerical methods.

-Orthogonal trajectories are used in mathematics for example as curved coordinate systems (i.e. elliptic coordinates) or appear in physics as electric fields and their equipotential curves.
+Orthogonal trajectories are used in mathematics, for example as curved coordinate systems (i.e. elliptic coordinates) and appear in physics as electric fields and their equipotential curves.

 If the trajectory intersects the given curves by an arbitrary (but fixed) angle, one gets an isogonal trajectory.